mjtamlyn/ayb-notes/b-apache-cassandra-analytics.md

 Row-key - easy to access stuff across a row.
 But each column can have compound keys.

 This means that the schemas are very flexible - and the rows can be *VERY* wide.

+## Tunable consistency

+You can specify ONE, QUORUM or ALL depending on how you want to store things.